49ers–Seahawks rivalry: History

 The two teams met in the 2013 NFC Championship Game in Seattle with a trip to Super Bowl XLVIII on the line, with the Seahawks winning 23–17.
 The game ended when Seahawks' cornerback Richard Sherman, whom Harbaugh previously coached at Stanford, tipped an end zone pass that led to a game-ending interception.
 Sherman had his famous postgame interview immediately afterwards, calling out 49ers receiver Michael Crabtree and claiming to be the "best corner in the game".
 Seattle went on to defeat the Denver Broncos 43–8 in Super Bowl XLVIII to win their first Super Bowl championship.
 San Francisco had represented the NFC in a losing effort in Super Bowl XLVII the previous season.
-And in 2018 Richard Sherman, joined San Francisco and taking them to Super Bowl LIV and coming a quarter short sparked the rilvery for a short while then it died down again.
+In 2018, Richard Sherman joined San Francisco and took them to Super Bowl LIV while coming a quarter short sparked the rivalry for a short while then it died down again.

-The Seahawks lead the all-time series 30–20.
-After drafting Russell Wilson in 2012, the Seahawks completely dominated the rivalry, holding a 17–4 record against the 49ers before Wilson's departure in early 2022.